 When first coined, the term codependency was used to describe the spousal relationships of families dealing with alcohol abuse.
 Since then, the concept of codependency has been applied to even more situations in society as many one-sided relationships show similar characteristics.

 Despite this, many are still unaware that they are in a codependent relationship or that they exhibit codependent tendencies.
 Hence, they struggle in life, wrongly believing in the need for continuous self-sacrifice and approval from others.
+Irvine Christian Counseling can help individuals identify and break free from these patterns, fostering healthier relationships and self-worth.

 Defining Codependency